thegetty/quire-docs/content/docs-v1/zooming-images.md

 ## Add Existing External IIIF Images

 In addition to creating deep zooming images in your Quire project by adding `zoom: true` to a `figures.yaml` entry, you can also use existing external IIIF images.
-This is achieved by adding a few additional attributes to the `figures.yaml` entry, including `manifestId`, `canvasId`, and `printImage`.
+This is achieved with two steps:

+1. Download the image from another institution's website (usually there will be either a IIIF logo or language that confirms it's a IIIF image) and then save it to your `_assets/images/` directory.
+2. Add the additional attributes `manifestId`, `canvasId`, and `printImage` to the `figures.yaml` entry as depicted in the example below.

 ```yaml
 - id: "irises"